takaya1337/takaya1337.github.io/htb/en/access/index.md

 ```
 $ wget --no-passive-ftp -r ftp://anonymous:anonymous@10.10.10.98//
 ```
-> the `--no-passive-ftp` argument disables the use of passive FTP transfer mode (it has something to do about firewall and stuff because sometimes the transfer doesn't work using the passive mode) and the `-r` argument means that we want to download the files recursively.
+> `--no-passive-ftp` argument disables the use of passive FTP transfer mode (it has something to do about firewall and stuff because sometimes the transfer doesn't work using the passive mode)
 >
-> Note that the default depth of `-r` is 5, so you have to change this as needed if you want to use it later in real life.
+> `-r` argument means that we want to download the files recursively.
+Note that the default depth of `-r` is 5, so you have to change this as needed if you want to use it later in real life.

 <br>

 <p align="center">